-March 18 COVID-19 updates: two more positive cases in Gallatin County; Rec Center closing; updated GFPS meal pickup locations; take-out options; to-go art from Brush Crazy
+March 18 COVID-19 updates: two more positive cases in Gallatin County; gun show canceled; OPI requests waivers; governor adapts unemployment, small business loans; Rec Center closing; updated GFPS meal pickup locations; take-out options; to-go art from Brush Crazy

 Gov. Steve Bullock today confirmed two additional positive cases of COVID-19 in Montana.